craigulliott/dsl_compose/README.md

 # If no execution of the DSL is found, then nil will be returned
 execution = reader.last_execution

-# `execution.arguments` returns an ArgumentsReader object which allows access
-# via dot notation to to any argument values provided to the DSL
-execution.arguments.my_dsl_argument # returns the value provided for the argument, or nil

 # `execution.method_called?` will return true if the method with the provided
 # name was called, if a method with this name does exist, but was not called
 # then false will be returned.
 If a method with this name does not exist, then